For a while now, we've been mentioning the difference between short-term happiness and long-term happiness.

 Then finally, bingo!

 You've caught it, or at least, that's what you think.
-However, unlike those small fish, this one struggles and fights back!
+Unlike those small fish, this one struggles and fights back!
 It takes a lot of energy to pull this fish ashore, and by the end of it, you wonder if it was all worth it.

 But as you cook a piece of this delicious fish, you're glad that you decided to stick to your plan.
 As you have another bite, you fantasize about the beautiful "help" sign you'll build, now that you finally don't have to worry about food.
 Maybe you can start creating an actual rescue plan?